OutsmartBigBrother/goth/README.md

-# The Go Programming Language
+# The GOTH Programming Language

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+GOTH is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Think of it as the same as Go, but with less dogma about remaining backwards-compatible.

+GOTH is a work in progress.
+If you see room for improvement, feel free to do a pull request or make a comment.

 ![Gopher image](https://golang.org/doc/gopher/fiveyears.jpg)
 *Gopher image by [Renee French][rf], licensed under [Creative Commons 3.0 Attributions license][cc3-by].*